sinfin/folio/README.md

 # Folio

-CMS based on Ruby on Rails.
-You can create web pages (`Folio::Page`) by stiching fragments (called `Folio::Atom`) into desired form.
-This is done in `/console`, admin part of Folio.
-There you can also manage your users (`Folio::User`) and admins (`Folio::Account`).
-And even more!
-With little effort, you can manage your models too.
+A collection of Ruby on Rails mixins and generators, an administration framework.
+Contains some basic models so that you don't have to make them for every website you create.
+Consists mostly of:

++ `Folio::Page` model for individual web pages, consisting of content parts called `Folio::Atom`
++ Administration in `/console` for `Folio::Account` administrators with a simple generator to add custom models.

-Folio uses `Cells` with `Slim` templates, `MessageBus` for WebSockets messaging, Sidekiq and PostgreSql.
+Folio uses [Trailblazer cells](https://github.com/trailblazer/cells) with [Slim](http://slim-lang.com/) templates, [MessageBus](https://github.com/discourse/message_bus) for WebSockets-like messaging, Sidekiq and PostgreSQL.

 ## Usage
 Run `bundle exec rails app:folio:prepare_dummy_app`.